Practical tips and tools for growing a business

 Companies often give up in their search for bank financing when all four leading banks have been approached, but we have good news - there are six more commercial banks in Latvia that lend to companies, and four of them have increased their corporate lending portfolio by more than 10% in 2021.
 In the context of the reduction of the portfolio of the two Scandinavian banks, such data most likely indicate the migration of customers to smaller banks as well.

 Contrary to the largest commercial banks, the smaller market participants are forced to actively fight for each customer, which is also reflected in lower collateral requirements, higher risk tolerance and smoother evaluation.
 BluOr bank, OP Corporate bank, Industra bank, Signet bank and Regional Investment bank can be suitable for the implementation of the largest investment projects.
-It should be mentioned that OP Corporate bank also specializes in leasing financing very successfully, helping you to purchase agricultural, forestry and other specialized machinery with very competitive leasing interest rates.
-Financing for current assets without collateral is ready to be considered by Industra bank, BluOr banka and Regional Investment banka.
+It should be mentioned that OP Corporate bank also specializes in leasing financing very successfully, helping you to purchase agricultural, forestry and other specialized equipment with very competitive leasing interest rates.
+Industra bank, BluOr banka and Regional Investment banka are ready to consider financing for current assets without collateral.
 On the other hand, Signet banka, in addition to classic financing instruments, also specializes in bond issue projects, which can be particularly useful for larger companies.

 Evaluating the entire spectrum and approach of active banking services, we can conclude that products and risk tolerance in the banking market are very diverse.
 While one bank is cautiously consolidating its portfolio, other market participants rush to take advantage of the business opportunities that have arisen, therefore we invite entrepreneurs not to limit themselves to approaching leading banks, but also to look for financing in smaller banks or in the non-banking sector.